shinokada/vimnotes/notes/Yank register.md

     # e.g. to delete a word
     "_diw

-By using the balck hole register `"_`, you can delete a word and you P/p to paste rather than using a regitered yank.
+By using the balck hole register `"_`, you can delete a word and P/p to paste rather than using a regitered yank.

     yiw
     jww